danbulant/vita/docs/wifi-raw-80211.md

 Confidence: medium-high that normal homebrew cannot do raw 802.11 injection with existing public APIs.

 Confidence: medium that a kernel plugin alone may still not be sufficient unless an internal WLAN driver command path can be found.
-The kernel stack has `SceWlanBt`, `SceNetPs`, SDIO, and Robin firmware loading components, but the public documentation currently exposes configuration and netdev/IP-stack plumbing rather than a management-frame transmit API.
+Ghidra analysis confirms `SceWlanBt` has a host-to-Robin command/response path, but the visible commands analyzed so far look like scan/join/control commands rather than arbitrary management-frame transmit primitives.

 Likely routes, from easiest to hardest: